-LIVE • EARN • PLAY • LEARN The City of Baltimore Comprehensive Master Plan is a plan that was eight years in the making!
+LIVE • EARN • PLAY • LEARN The City of Baltimore Comprehensive Master Plan (CMP) is a plan that was eight years in the making!
 The planning process began in 1997.
 The objective was to create the first new comprehensive plan for Baltimore in over 30 years.
 While the process was led by the Department of Planning, the Fannie Mae Foundation and the Annie E. Casey Foundation partnered with the City, supporting outreach efforts which helped to ensure representative and intergenerational input to this important plan.
 More than 2,000 citizens participated in a dozen meetings and workshops to provide input into the plan and a draft of the PlanBaltimore document was released in April 1999.
-Hundreds more citizens provided comments on PlanBaltimore through letters, e-mail and input at two public review sessions.
+Hundreds more citizens provided comments on PlanBaltimore through letters, e-mail and at two public review sessions.
 While the draft was greatly enhanced, it primarily provided policy recommendations instead of concise goals and strategies to move the City of Baltimore forward.
-Plan-Baltimore created the framework for what Baltimoreans want Baltimore to be: a world-class city.
+PlanBaltimore created the framework for what Baltimoreans want Baltimore to be: a world-class city.

 LIVE • EARN • PLAY • LEARN updates that vision and focuses on implementation steps needed to make that vision a reality.
-The Live, Earn, Play and Learn categories focus this Comprehensive Plan into discrete, attainable goals in order to respond to residents' needs and visions for the future of Baltimore.
-This plan also contains all of the required elements and visions as prescribed by the governing State Code (Article 66B, § 1.02 & 1.03) and City Charter (Article VII, § 72 & 74).
+The Live, Earn, Play and Learn categories focus this Comprehensive Master Plan into discreet, attainable goals in order to responds to residents' needs and vision for the future of Baltimore.